Building A Static Website - Part 1: Learning Jekyll

 - Setup a web-server, like NGINX.
 This would include:

-- Setting up security certificates (SSL) as we would want HTTPS; and
+- Setting up security certificates (SSL) as we probably would want HTTPS; and

 - Listening to requests.